Skip to main content

 • Data presentation: The National Analysis is intended to convey key messages from the TRI data submitted by facilities.
 At times, the National Analysis may simplify certain technical details when they don't have a significant impact on the information presented.

 • Late submissions, revisions and withdrawals: TRI reporting forms submitted to EPA or revised after the July 1 reporting deadline may not be processed in time to be included in the National Analysis.
 After EPA’s data quality review, the TRI data are frozen in October and this dataset is used to develop the National Analysis.
-Any revisions, late submissions, or withdrawals made after this date are not reflected in the National Analysis but are incorporated into the TRI dataset during the spring data refresh and will be reflected in the next year’s National Analysis.
+Any revisions, late submissions, or withdrawals made after this date are not reflected in the National Analysis.
+These changes are incorporated into the TRI dataset during the spring data refresh and will be reflected in the next year’s National Analysis.

 Impact of Late Submissions and Revisions on the National Analysis

-In this figure, the value for “Disposal or Other Releases” in the waste managed pie chart (3.30 billion lb) is greater than the value for “Total Disposal or Other Releases” (3.28 billion lb).
-There are several reasons why these quantities differ slightly, including:
+• Disposal or other release quantities: In the figure below, the value for “Disposal or Other Releases” in the waste managed pie chart (3.37 billion lb) on the left is greater than the value for “Total Disposal or Other Releases” (3.35 billion lb) in the pie chart on the right.

 For more information on TRI, the chemicals and industry sectors it covers, the reporting requirements, and to access TRI data, visit the TRI website.